 moved to the

 When using a third-party scheduler, a job might fail if the scheduler encounters an error when attempting to execute its commands or access necessary files.

-Note that when a job is finished, its data remains in the MJS’s
+Note that when a job is finished, its data remains in the MATLAB Job Scheduler’s

-the MJS in a clean state.
-Therefore, you can retrieve information
+you restart the MATLAB Job Scheduler in a clean state.
+Therefore, you can retrieve

-from a job later or in another client session, so long as the MJS
+information from a job later or in another client session, so long as the

 MATLAB Job Scheduler has not been restarted with the

 You can permanently remove completed jobs from the MATLAB Job Scheduler or scheduler's storage location using the Job Monitor